balderdashy/sails-docs/concepts/ORM/Records.md

 ## Populated values

-In addition to basic attribute data like email addresses, phone numbers, and birthdates, Waterline can dynamically store and retrieve linked sets of records using associations.
+In addition to basic attribute data like email addresses, phone numbers, and birthdates, Waterline can dynamically store and retrieve linked sets of records using [associations](http://sailsjs.com/documentation/concepts/models-and-orm/associations).
 When [`.populate()`](http://sailsjs.com/documentation/reference/waterline/queries/populate.html) is called on a query, each of the resulting records will contain one or more **populated values**.
 Each one of those **populated values** is a snapshot of the record(s) linked to that particular association at the time of the query.

 The type of a populated value is either:

-+ `null`, or a plain old JavaScript object (POJO),  _(if it corresponds to a "model" association)_ or
++ `null`, or a plain JavaScript object,  _(if it corresponds to a "model" association)_ or
-+ an empty array, or an array of plain old JavaScript objects _(if it corresponds to a "collection" association)_
++ an empty array, or an array of plain JavaScript objects _(if it corresponds to a "collection" association)_